-- Facilitates information flow in the pre-incident prevention phase to place assets on alert or to preposition assets. - Responsible for support and planning functions; includes those functions critical to support and facilitate multi-agency planning and coordination or operations. - Prepare plans for the next operational period. - Responsible for maintaining situational awareness/incident intelligence for the ECC. - Works with the Director to determine update/briefing schedule.
-Collects incident intelligence by conducting regular ECC updates/briefings.
+- Facilitates information flow in the pre-incident prevention phase to place assets on alert or to preposition assets. - Responsible for support and planning functions; includes those functions critical to support and facilitate multi-agency planning and coordination or operations. - Prepare plans for the next operational period.

-- Compiles intelligence, displaying the most relevant information in the ECC. - Directly informs appropriate ECC staff of important developments impacting them. - These representatives disseminate information within the ECC that can be used to develop courses of action and manage emergency operations. - Develops the ECC Incident Support Plan (ISP), and updates the ISP as scheduled by the ECC Director, coordinating with the Planning Group. - May assist Incident Command with their IAP development.
+- Responsible for maintaining situational awareness/incident intelligence for the ECC. - Works with the Director to determine update/briefing schedule.
+Collects incident intelligence by conducting regular ECC updates/briefings. - Compiles intelligence, displaying the most relevant information in the ECC. - Directly informs appropriate ECC staff of important developments impacting them. - These representatives disseminate information within the ECC that can be used to develop courses of action and manage emergency operations. - Develops the ECC Situation Reports (SitRep's), and updates as scheduled with the ECC Director, coordinating with the Planning Group. - May assist Incident Command with their IAP development.